Our board-certified criminal defense attorneys will vigorously fight to protect your rights and freedom under the laws of our county.

-As a board certified criminal defense attorney, Greg Hagopian provides his clients with extensive experience and assertive representation from a range of crimes including murder, sexual battery, drug trafficking, DUI and shoplifting.
-As a former prosecutor, he has valuable insight to the inner workings of the criminal justice system.
-His goal: to protect the rights and freedom of individuals under the laws of our county, state and country from the following offenses:
+As a board-certified criminal defense attorney, Greg Hagopian provides his clients with extensive experience and assertive representation from a range of crimes including murder, sexual battery, drug trafficking, DUI, and shoplifting.
+As a former prosecutor, he has valuable insight into the inner workings of the criminal justice system.
+His goal: to protect the rights and freedom of individuals under the laws of our county, state, and country from the following offenses.

 A felony is a very serious offense punishable by more than one year in prison.
-Common examples of felonies include burglary, sexual battery, sale of narcotics, dealing in stolen property and robbery.
-Conviction for such crimes have life changing consequences including a lengthy prison sentence, loss of voting rights, loss of right to possess firearms, significant monetary fine, and possible deportation.
-It is vital to have a qualified board certified criminal defense attorney provide an aggressive defense and speak in the client’s best interests under the law.
+Common examples of felonies include burglary, sexual battery, sale of narcotics, dealing in stolen property, and robbery.
+A conviction for such crimes have life-changing consequences including a lengthy prison sentence, loss of voting rights, loss of the right to possess firearms, significant monetary fine, and possible deportation.
+It is vital to have a qualified board-certified criminal defense attorney provide an aggressive defense and speak in the client’s best interests under the law.
 With your freedom at stake, do not rely on a public defender; call attorney Greg Hagopian at (941) 727-6944 to discuss your situation in detail.

 Facing the federal government in court can be a daunting task.
 Federal crimes can include charges spanning from assaulting a federal employee and damaging federal property to bank robbery and drug trafficking.
 Federal agencies have access to vast resources in building their case against you.
 This is why if you are being investigated or charged with violating a federal offense, you need a criminal defense attorney who can hold his own against the forces of the federal government.
 Because the federal government has likely been building the case before you were charged, it is vital that you begin counsel with experienced criminal defense attorney Greg Hagopian immediately to start working on your defense.